Today, African American students have the lowest median ACT score at 16.3 in the US.

 to realize a great education and become successful members of society by realizing a

-who are taking the ACT exam on Saturday, December 11th and Sunday, December 12th.
+who are taking the ACT exam on Saturday and Sunday, October 23rd and 24th.

 We pray that the International Hour of Prayer sessions will bring academic grace to